 Yes.
 However, it is not advised, especially if you are buying in a traditional auction with just 28 days to complete.
 Traditional auctions are more generous on time, but if you are buying via the traditional auction route then it is unlikely you will get a mortgage offer and subsequently, legal searches of which some councils are taking over 6 weeks to return.

-Yes, an Expat from the UK living in Australia can typically obtain a buy-to-let mortgage in the UK, but there are specific considerations and requirements that need to be taken into account:
+Yes, an Expat from the UK living in Australia can typically obtain a buy-to-let mortgage in the UK, but there are specific considerations and requirements that need to be taken into account.

-Higher Deposit: Expats often need to provide a larger deposit compared to UK residents.
+Expats often need to provide a larger deposit compared to UK residents.
 The deposit requirement can be around 25% to 40% of the property’s value, although this varies depending on the lender and the applicant’s circumstances.

-Credit History: Having a good credit history in the UK can be beneficial.
+Having a good credit history in the UK can be beneficial.
 Some lenders may require evidence of a UK credit history, although others may also consider credit history from Australia or international credit reports.

-Exchange Rate Fluctuations: Lenders might take into account the potential impact of exchange rate fluctuations on the Expat’s income and ability to make mortgage payments, especially if their income is in Australian dollars.
+Lenders will assess the Expat borrowers ability to afford the mortgage.
+This includes evaluating income (which may need to be in GBP), rental income projections for the property, and overall financial stability.
+Lenders might take into account the potential impact of exchange rate fluctuations on the Expat’s income and ability to make mortgage payments, especially if their income is in Australian dollars.

-Tax Considerations: There are tax implications for UK property ownership and rental income for Expats.
+There are tax implications for UK property ownership and rental income for Expats.
 It’s advisable for Expats to seek advice from a tax professional familiar with both UK and Australian tax laws.

-Legal and Regulatory Compliance: Expats must comply with UK property laws and regulations, including those related to landlords and rental properties.
+Expats must comply with UK property laws and regulations, including those related to landlords and rental properties.

 Yes, Expat lenders often have a minimum loan size for mortgages.
 A common minimum loan size for an Expat lender is typically around £100,000.
 However, at Mortgage Lane, we have access to a range of lenders, and some of them are willing to offer mortgages to Expats with a minimum loan size as low as £50,000.